 Researchers indicated that there are 8,000 teens between 14 and 15 years-old who suffer injuries in pedestrian accidents annually throughout this nation.
 In order to reduce the chances of a Georgia pedestrian accident, teens should have adequate sleep.

 However, if a driver was negligent and struck your teen, whether your teen did or didn’t get eight hours of sleep, your family may have a legal claim.
-Contact the Law Offices of Shane Smith at (770) 487-8999 to speak with a Peachtree City pedestrian accident attorney in a free consultation today.
+Contact Shane Smith Law at (770) 487-8999 to speak with a Peachtree City pedestrian accident attorney in a free consultation today.